How Does My MCC Impact My Business?

 Most merchants aren’t aware that when they first apply for a merchant account to process VISA/MasterCard payments, they are assigned a Merchant Category Code (MCC) by their merchant account provider (acquirer/processor) as part of the account setup process.
-Once a MCC is assigned to you by your merchant bank, it’s rarely possible to change it, though there are some exceptions to this, which we’ll discuss below.
+After you receive your MCC code, it’s hard to change it.
+However, there are some exceptions to this, which we’ll discuss below.

 - The pricing, or interchange discount, you will be charged for processing card transactions.

-In some cases, a merchant is so large and has such a unique risk profile that they receive their own dedicated MCC; for example, United Airlines is MCC 3000.
+In some cases, a merchant is so large and has such a unique risk profile they receive their own MCC.
+For example, United Airlines has a dedicated one, MCC 3000.
 You can see the thousands of options here.

 Over time, the risk systems built into card issuers and their processors’ systems started using MCC as a trigger for flagging and blocking transactions.
 For example, MCC 7995 identifies merchants that are processing card transactions related to online gambling and casino chips.
-These types of transactions would often be contested by cardholders after the fact, either due to buyer’s remorse or fraudulent activity.
+These types of transactions would often be contested by cardholders after the fact – either due to buyer’s remorse or fraudulent activity.
 As a result, many issuing banks and their processors started blocking any transaction in the 7995 MCC.
-As of August 2020, it has one of the lowest approval rates in the network, averaging around 53% approval (47% declined).
+As of August 2020, it has one of the lowest approval rates in the network, averaging around 53% approval.
+That’s a 47% decline rate!

-It’s important to note that issuers and their processor assign a baseline risk rating to a new merchant account according to their MCC, the overall risk profile of their merchant bank, and other factors.
-Over time as the merchant processes more transactions, the systems learn what the risk profile is of that individual merchant, and it’s common for approval rates to shift significantly.
+It’s important to note that issuers and their processor assign a baseline risk rating to a new merchant account according to their code, the overall risk profile of their merchant bank, and other factors.
+As the merchant processes more transactions, the systems learn what the risk profile is and approval rates can increase.
 For example, the New York Times processes its transactions under 5968, and they average a 93.4% approval rate.
 This approval rate is much higher than the average performance of a much lower risk MCC.

-Here at FlexPay, we partner directly with issuers and issuing processors who provide us with billions of transaction records across the entire US economy.
+FlexPay partners directly with issuers and processors who provide us with billions of transaction records across the entire US economy.
 We analyze various trends and assist all players in the payments ecosystem to fine-tune and optimize their processing systems.

 Contact us to see how we can help you today!